-Dear Mr. Electrician: How do I add a switch to my existing bathroom light switch to control my bathroom fan separately?
+Dear Mr. Electrician: How do I go about adding bathroom fan switch to my existing bathroom light switch to control my bathroom fan separately?

-Answer: Depending on how the home was originally wired, it could just be a matter of changing some connections at the existing light switch.
-Then you could install a device with two single pole switches on one strap.
+Answer: Depending on how the home was originally wired, adding bathroom fan switch could just be a matter of changing some connections at the existing light switch.
+Then you could install a combination device with two single pole switches on one strap.
 NOTE: Some text links below go to applicable products on Amazon or EBay.

 I have had this request a few times and in some cases all I needed to do was open the existing switch up.
 I removed the wall plate, unscrewed the screws holding the switch in the switch box, and pulled the switch out away from the wall so I could access the wires.
 Sometimes getting the paint off the wall plate screws is the most difficult part.

 Inside of the wall switch electrical box I separated the black wire that goes to the bathroom fan from the black wire that goes to the light fixture.
 Then a combination switch device such as the one below is installed to replace the old single pole switch.

 In the replacement scenario above, the existing hot wire in the switch box would connect to one of the black screw terminals.
 Then the black wire for the fan goes under one of the brass screws.
 The other black wire for the light goes under the other brass screw.
 The grounding conductor only goes under the green screw.